mikkohei13/Lastuja/gps-havistin/readme.md

     - Map taxon names to codes?
     - Locality name - Manually at send or at Vihko?
 - Send
+    - Change variable name fileId -> fileName (which acts as file id)
     - Show link to send the file to API, for valid files
     - (Try sending invalid file)
     - Use fileid or filename from URL to send the file